Our Services

 - Trapping Survey – Phase III Survey

-HA has conducted numerous live-trapping studies for bog turtles, and we are recognized by the U.S. Fish and Wildlife Service and associated State Agencies as qualified trappers.
+HA has conducted numerous live-trapping studies for Bog Turtles, and we are recognized by the U.S. Fish and Wildlife Service and associated State Agencies as qualified trappers.
 Trapping is performed as an additional method for determining the presence or absence of this secretive species.
 HA recommends trapping for certain types of wetlands, or when Phase II surveys are initiated late in the survey window.
 When conducted in conjunction with a Phase II survey, trapping increases the likelihood of capturing a bog turtle.
 Conversely, when no turtles are caught, the use of this method increases the confidence level that no turtles are present and helps ensure that projects are approved in a timely fashion.

 Threatened and Endangered Species